sumedhreddy90/tb4_stereo_image_proc/README.md

  /left/image_rect_color
 ```

-# Intructions to reproduce the Tutorial
+# Instructions to reproduce the Tutorial
 ## Clone the repository into workspace
 ```
 mkdir image_ws